 Note: Please check the ingredient list before buying anything recommended here, as the ingredients may have changed.
 Some of the non-vegan ingredients to look for are milk solids, whey, glycerin, butter, ghee, condensed milk, gelatin, caseinate and casein.

 - Plantarium (7287830333, 9160240011, 7674025979): It is Hyderabad’s first all-vegan store that sells everything vegan, from non-dairy milk and curd to protein mixes for fitness freaks to cosmetics and much more!
 Address: 4th floor, above HDFC bank, Diamond Park, Vinayak Nagar, Gachibowli, Hyderabad

 - Milk: Soy milk is useful in the beginning, as it is readily available in the market.
 Some places also stock ‘Homemade’ brand coconut milk and ‘Silk’ brand organic Almond milk.
 One can also use soymilk powder (see below) to make soy milk by adding it in hot water.

-- Soy milk powder: Soyvita, Manna Soyplus and Bionutrients are some of the soy milk powder brands available in several cities.
-They can easily be used to make soymilk (by adding hot water) or for tea/coffee.
+- Soy/Coconut milk powder: Soyvita, UrbanPlatter Manna Soyplus and Bionutrients are some of the soy and coconut milk powder brands available in several cities and online.
+They can easily be used to make soy or coconut milk (by adding hot water) or for tea/coffee/hot chocolate.

 - Vegan milk maker machine: Nut Magic – extracts milk out of nuts, soy, seeds etc in an easy way.